 There are a few different types of fishing reels in this world and you might be asking yourself what type of fishing reel do I need?
 The two main conventional fishing reels you’ll find on the market today are casting reels and spinning reels.
 So, what’s the difference?
 All anglers have their opinions about when and where they like to use a spinning versus a casting setup, but there are instances where it usually helps to use one over the other.

 Typically you will be using a spinning setup to cast longer distances and toss lightweight lures, but it can also be used to toss heavy lures and baits under the right circumstances.
 Spinning setups are good for anyone from beginner to pro.
 Casting rods are paired up with casting reels, which are typically harder to use because they have a tendency to birds nest, which is why most beginners steer clear of them.
 A casting setup works pretty well for accuracy, control, and heavier lures.
 You can tell these two reels apart because a casting reel will have a button you have to press to release the line, whereas a spinning reel will have a bail.
-For a deeper explanation of more fishing gear, be sure to check out our other expert articles!
+For a deeper explanation of more fishing gear, be sure to check out our other fishing articles in the Expert Journal here on Curated.

 Breakdown of a Spinning Reel